AlemayehuMekonen/Network-everything/Final Project/Initial Idea.md

  Theme of the year: "A place where the virtual/game world intersects with the real/actual world"

-Idea: A Robot arm that is controlled by a Virtual reality
+Idea: A web based Robot arm game that interacts with real body hand glove.

-It mimicks body arm movement
+Sends A signal to the fingers

+Play music with the finger tips

-May use server.js
+May use node.js

 May require other programs

-Using Arduino and raspberry pi
+Using Arduino